toastedsteaksandwich/toastedsteaksandwich.github.io/tabs/research.md

 - Medium risk bug reported to and confirmed by *redacted project 1*.
 - High risk bug reported to and confirmed by *redacted project 2*.
 - High risk bug reported to and confirmed by *redacted project 3*.
-- Low risk bug reported to and confirmed bt *redacted project 4*.
+- Low risk bug reported to and confirmed by *redacted project 4*.

 ---
 ### 🥊 Code 4rena contests